Onchao/Onchao/README.md

 #### [github.com/Onchao/HillClimb-RL](https://github.com/Onchao/HillClimb-RL)

-A computer game where the goal is to drive a car across challenging, procedurally generated maps that require more than just accelerating forward.
+A game where the goal is to drive a car across challenging, procedurally generated maps that require more than just accelerating forward.
 The simulation features realistic physics, including collisions, gravity, and friction.
 A player can control the car, or it can be driven by an AI agent that learns using a reinforcement learning algorithm.
 Built with C++ and OpenGL.
 <br>
 <br>